Clarence Alexander

 Clarence Lee Alexander (born March 12, 1939) is a former Grand Chief of the Gwich'in of Alaska.
 He was 1st Chief of Fort Yukon from 1980 to 1994.
 He was raised at "Shoo Taii," the "Happy Hill," which is also known by the name "Alexander Village".
 Alexander Village is approximately 20 miles north of Fort Yukon.
-He co-authored the Gwich'in Dictionary with his wife, Virginia E. Alexander.He has five children and had 8 brothers and sisters.
-The majority of his family have moved to Fairbanks, Alaska except for one son, his children, and his wife.
+He co-authored the Gwich'in Dictionary with his wife, Virginia E. Alexander.